Passaic County, New Jersey: County government

 The Passaic County Court House and Administration Building complex (center) is located in Downtown Paterson.

 The Passaic County Court House and Administration Building complex is located at the county seat in Paterson.
 In Passaic County's commission form of government, the Board of County Commissioners discharges both executive and legislative responsibilities.
 Seven Commissioners are elected at-large for three-year terms on a staggered basis.
 A Director and Deputy Director are elected from among the seven Commissioners, at an annual reorganization meeting in January.
 Passaic County operates through six standing committees of the Board of County Commissioners.
 They are: Administration & Finance; Health, Education and Community Affairs; Public Works and Buildings & Grounds; Law & Public Safety; Human Services and Planning and Economic Development.
 The Commissioners also appoint individuals to departments, agencies, boards, and commissions for the effective administration of the county government.
 In 2016, commissioners were paid $28,500, and the director was paid an annual salary of $29,500.
 The Commissioners select a County Administrator, who, in the role of chief administrative officer, supervises the day-to-day operation of the county government and its departments; County counsel Matthew Jordan took office as administrator in 2022, succeeding Anthony J. DeNova III, who had served as administrator for 19 years.

-As of 2025, Passaic County's Commissioners are (with terms for Chair and Vice-Chair ending every December 31):